George Kohut

-George Kohut (November 22, 1943 – May 8, 2014) was a Ukrainian-born American camera operator and workers' rights activist.
+George Kohut (November 22, 1943 – May 8, 2014) was a camera operator and workers' rights activist.

-Born in Ukraine, Kohut's family emigrated to America, and in 1961 he enlisted in the United States Army, around the time of the Cuban Missile Crisis.
+Born in the Ukrainian SSR, Soviet Union (now Ukraine), Kohut's family emigrated to America, and in 1961 he enlisted in the United States Army, around the time of the Cuban Missile Crisis.
 During this time, he met a fellow cameraman, Michael O'Sullivan, who invited him to join him in Chicago, the city he made his home.